How does stress cause illness?

 Chronic stress: stuck in survival

-During long-term exposure to some of the emotional stresses of our modern life, or with repeated or unresolved trauma, the associated physiological changes persist and the body’s response designed to be healthy and life-saving during short periods of physical threat, develops into chronic physical stress illness.
+During long-term exposure to some of the emotional stresses of modern life, or with repeated or unresolved trauma, the associated physiological changes persist and the body’s response designed to be healthy and life-saving during short periods of physical threat, develops into chronic physical stress illness.
 There is a huge range of physical conditions linked to stress, with every organ system affected.
-It is estimated that stress illness makes up 80-90% of the workload of GPs (Family Physicians).
+It is estimated that stress illness makes up 80-90% of the workload of GPs (General Practitioners, or Family Physicians).

 In addition, when the body is in survival mode, it doesn’t allocate resources to tissue repair.
 This means that chronic stress can lead to a vicious circle of declining health leading to increased stress and further reduced ability to heal.

 It is not just present day stress that affects our health.
 From large studies such as the ACE (Adverse Childhood Events) study, we know that people, who experienced stressful and traumatic events during childhood, are more likely to suffer ill health later on in life, even if those events on the surface are no longer relevant in their lives.
-We know now that the effects of these experiences are still carried in the body many years later and they become manifest as physical and emotional difficulties.
+We know now that the effects of these experiences are still carried in the body many years later and they manifest as physical and emotional difficulties.

 Once the link to childhood stress is recognised, it is possible to unravel the effect these events had on body, mind and emotions.

 Stress and trauma resolution through mind-body therapies

 With mind-body therapies, the mind-body link is reversed and, through working with the body, mental and emotional balance and regulation can be achieved.
-One easy example for this is taking a few slow comfortable breaths in through the mouth, and out through the nose.
+One easy example for this is taking a few slow comfortable breaths in through the nose, and out through the mouth.
 This helps to relax and ground the whole body in the present moment and brings about a general feeling of calm.

 Emotional Freedom Technique and Matrix Reimprinting also work via the mind-body link, but in a much more specific and powerful way, by addressing the root causes of physical, mental and emotional symptoms, no matter how long ago the stress and trauma occurred, to enable freedom from the past and a healthier and happier future.

 Stress and trauma affect with equal importance our mental, emotional, physical and spiritual wellbeing.
-The therapies I offer are able to address all of these four areas and allow me to tailor your treatment to your specific needs.
+The therapies I offer are able to address all areas and allow me to tailor your treatment to your specific needs.

 Self-regulation for self-healing

-Through working with me you will learn many tools to manage your own physical, emotional, mental and also if relevant your spiritual well-being.
+Through working with me you will learn tools to manage your own physical, emotional, and mental well-being.
 I believe my clients are healthiest and happiest when they are empowered to trust again in their own capacity to heal themselves.
 It is very exciting when this stage is reached, since clients then stop being in survival mode and begin to really thrive and grow into their true shining selves.

 You can read here what my clients say about their recovery.